-Cordless snow shovels are handheld and lightweight devices made to clear snow from smaller areas such as a small driveway, sidewalk, parking space, patio, or deck.
+Cordless snow shovels are essentially a combination of a traditional manual shovel and a miniature single-stage snowblower.
+It is a handheld and lightweight device made to clear snow from smaller areas such as a small driveway, sidewalk, parking space, patio, or deck.
 When a full-fledged snow blower is not needed, these are a great alternative.

-Even if you have a snow blower, adding a cordless snow shovel can make sense because you can use it in areas where it may be difficult to navigate your snowblower.
+Even if you already own a snow blower, adding a cordless snow shovel can make sense because you can use it in areas where it may be difficult to navigate your heavy snowblower.

 Some people even take a cordless snow shovel in their vehicle when a winter storm is expected.
 This helps in clearing snow that may be blocking your vehicle’s path when you park or drive outside during heavy snowfall.

 Cordless snow shovels work very similarly to traditional snow blowers.
 A rotating blade scrapes snow from the surface and propels it through a chute.
 They are handheld machines that are very portable and help you clear snow from many types of surfaces.
 Unlike snow blowers, you need to manually push the snow shovel along the pavement for the spinning auger to pick up and clear the snow.

 Typically, these cordless snow shovels are around 12 inches wide and can clear up to 6-8 inches of snow.

 Where can I use a cordless snow shovel?